aws/amazon-chime-sdk-js/guides/15_Background_Filter_Video_Processor.md

 ### Browser compatibility

-The APIs for video processing in Amazon Chime SDK for JavaScript work in Firefox, Chrome, Chromium-based browsers (including Electron) on desktop, Android and iOS operating systems.
+The APIs for video processing in Amazon Chime SDK for JavaScript work in Firefox, Chrome, Chromium-based browsers (including Electron) on desktop, Android.
 A full compatibility table is below.

 |Browser                                                                |Minimum supported version
 |---                                                                    |---